 configuration - a set of objects (logical partitions and resources) and the relationships between them.
-This consists of two exclusive parts: the static configuration held in the IOCDS, and the reconfigurable data
+This consists of two exclusive parts: the static configuration held in the IOCDS, and the reconfigurable

 The IOCDS part of a configuration identifies the logical partitions, channel paths, control units, and IO devices in the system; their connectivity and characteristics; the candidate access restrictions and initial allocations for channel paths and IO devices; and whether channel paths are shared, reconfigurable or dedicated.
-Details of how the IOCDS is set up by the System Administrator are given in [1].